amigazen/Gen/README.md

-# _gen_
+# _Gen_

-This is _gen_, a set of build and package management tools for Amiga, of amigazen project ToolKit.
+This is _Gen_, a set of build and package management tools for Amiga, of amigazen project ToolKit.

 ## [amigazen project](http://www.amigazen.com)